0mniteck/u-boot/docs/FLASH.md

 `Reconnect eMMC`

-Continue installation as usual connect ethernet and use the provided autoinstall.yaml
+Continue installation as usual, connect ethernet, and use the provided [https://omniteck.com/autoinstall.yaml](https://github.com/0mniteck/U-Boot/raw/refs/heads/Docker/Deploy/ubuntu/autoinstall.yaml) when subiquity has the option for `Automated Installation`

+Select `Advanced` button for storage options and select `LVM with Encryption`